ruchisahota/gaia/v1/doc/documentation.md

 # PolicyRefresh

-## Description
+> Operations:

 PolicyRefresh is sent to client when as a push event when a policy refresh is needed on their side.

 ## Attributes